SebasGamboa10/Reproducibility-and-Uncertainty-Assessment-in-EQTransformer/README.md

   </ol>
 </details>

 <!-- PROJECT DESCRIPTION -->
 ## Article Abstract

-This study evaluates the performance and reliability of earthquake detection using EQTransformer, a novel AI program widely used in seismological observatories and research for enhancing earthquake catalogs.
-We tested EQTransformer's capabilities and uncertainties using seismic data from the Volcanological and Seismological Observatory of Costa Rica, comparing two detection options: the simplified method (MseedPredictor) and the complex method (Predictor), which incorporates Monte Carlo Dropout, to assess reproducibility and uncertainty in identifying seismic events.
+This study evaluates the performance and reliability of earthquake detection using EQTransformer, a novel AI program widely used in seismological observatories and research to enhance earthquake catalogs.
+We tested EQTransformer's capabilities and uncertainties using seismic data from the Volcanological and Seismological Observatory of Costa Rica, comparing two detection methods: the simplified method (MseedPredictor) and the complex method (Predictor), which incorporates Monte Carlo Dropout, to assess reproducibility and uncertainty in identifying seismic events.

 Our analysis focuses on 24-hour data starting on February 18, 2023, following a magnitude 5.5 mainshock.
 Sequential experiments with identical data and parametrization yielded different detections and a varying number of events over time.
 The results demonstrate that the complex method, which leverages iterative dropout, consistently provides more reproducible and reliable detections than the simplified method, which shows greater variability and is more prone to false positives.

 This study highlights the importance of method selection in deep learning models for seismic event detection, emphasizing the need for rigorous evaluation of detection algorithms to ensure accurate and consistent earthquake catalogs.
 Our findings offer valuable insights into the application of AI tools in seismology, particularly in enhancing the precision and reliability of seismic monitoring efforts.